-Well I always had an imprint – first as tangible, then The Committee To Keep Music Evil… now it’s “A Recordings Ltd"... the main reason is control.
+Well I always had an imprint – first as tangible, then The Committee To Keep Music Evil… now it’s “A Recordings Ltd” … the main reason is control.
 I want to make records.
 I want the money that makes to go toward making more records, paying a small salary, and working on new projects.
 I don’t want some asshole deciding when my “career” is over because of some mistake they made with cash-flow… at the same time, I never sold all my music so this is an option.
 Some other fucker would be selling my records right now and paying me nothing believe me if I would have taken the offers I would be homeless or dead by now.

-The Committee To KeepMusic Evil is putting out some very quality releases for instance Christian Bland and the Revelators, The Vacant Lots, The Cult Of Dom Kellar, The Asteroid 4, Dead Skeletons, The High Dials and many more.
+The Committee To Keep Music Evil is releasing a lot of great artists, including Christian Bland and the Revelators, The Vacant Lots, The Cult Of Dom Kellar, The Asteroid 4, Dead Skeletons, The High Dials and many more.

 We have about 20 albums and projects out and more coming all the time with way better distribution world wide than Rob and The Committee To Keep Music Evil have.
 Way better.
 I have seven records coming out in May.
 Ha ha.
 No offence Rob, but the reason I started a new label and left the Committee is because I intend to have a label that works… and it does.

+In May we have: LES BIG BYRD from Sweden, The KBV from London, and the BLUE ANGEL LOUNGE from Hagen, Germany.
 All releasing albums along with the new BJM album, then we have things planned for the fall like the MAGIC CASTLES from Minnesota, they have a full length album and we are finally getting around to pressing THANK GOD FOR MENTAL ILLNESS on vinyl (one of our albums) and also, there’s a group from the UK called the SLEAFORD MODS that I like, I asked them to do a 10” so yeah… it’s a busy time for me.

 See this is the point where I have to just freeze this conversation because my relationship with music is intense and can not be defined by some list that cannot do justice without the sounds to go with it and why.
 I have fucking great taste in music, fantastic taste and if I started spitting out song titles and group names it would be ten miles long because it’s longer than that and I’m not kidding.